-To balance with new balance weights, you have to use a wheel balancer.
-The most workshops do have one and it does not often cost that much to get it done.
+To balance with new balance weights, you have to use a wheel balance machine.
+The most workshops do have one, and it does not often cost that much to get it done.
 Count around 20-100$ depending on where you live.

 4wd and rear wheel drive cars

-If your steering wheel is only shaking when you are braking, there is most likely a problem with your front brake discs.
-If you can feel shaking when braking, but not in the steering wheel, the problem may be with your rear brake discs.
+If your steering wheel is just shaking while you are braking, there is most likely a problem with your front brake discs.
+If you can feel the vibrations while braking, but not in the steering wheel, the problem may be with your rear brake rotors.

-Inspect for any damages on the front brake discs
+Inspect for any damages on the front brake rotors

 Inspect the front suspension

 The shaking when braking could also be caused by a play or any worn bushing in your front suspension.
 This is not that common problem, but it can be worth to check instead of replacing the discs the first thing you do.